Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ---
-title: 'Tutorial: pré-requisitos para o grupo de disponibilidade'
+title: 'Tutorial: Prerequisites for availability group'
-description: Este tutorial mostra como configurar os pré-requisitos para criar um grupo de disponibilidade SQL Server Always On em VMs do Azure.
+description: This tutorial shows how to configure the prerequisites for creating a SQL Server Always On availability group on Azure VMs.
 services: virtual-machines
 documentationCenter: na
 author: MikeRayMSFT